 Not all insurance companies have revealed their new rates, but so far the increase in rates for ACA-approved plans is expected to exceed 20-30%.

 For example, Florida Blue CEO Patrick Geraghty recently suggested his company’s double-digit rate increase is due to several factors including an inflow of older and sicker enrollees and a deficiency of youthful, healthy enrollees.

 Humana, Cigna, Aetna all have decided to pull out of the Florida market.

 Can Floridians Who Missed Open Enrollment Get Health Insurance?

-If you are not eligible for out-of-calendar registration, you might want to consider a temporary health insurance plan until it is possible to start ACA-compliant health insurance coverage in 2018.
+If you are not eligible for out-of-calendar registration, you might want to consider a temporary health insurance plan until it is possible to start ACA-compliant health insurance coverage in the following year.